maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp doesn't do openDocument in this case.

 Dynamic URL tracks force Poweramp to query actual URL to use when given track is started in Poweramp.
 Poweramp does additional call with method `TrackProviderConsts.CALL_GET_URL`.
-See [ExampleProvider.java around line 511](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L551) for the example method implementation.
+See [ExampleProvider.java](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L713) for the example method implementation.

 For URL Tracks with the duration, Poweramp will try to pre-scan it for seek-wave.
 As this can increase traffic and server load, you can disable this with `TrackProviderConsts.COLUMN_TRACK_WAVE` set to float array with zero size: `new float[0]`.